Trillster/Reign-of-the-Masters/README.md

 Repository designed for the Reign of the Masters MM8BDM project.

-Project is organized as a pk3 structured into a folder directory.
+Project is organized as a pk3 structured into a folder directory, RotM-pk3

 Use the cmdhere.bat to open a command prompt for usage of the dam.jar.